Shrey Patel

 What do you love most about Houston?

 I love the diversity within the Houston community.
-There’s people from all over the world, from different backgrounds, with different experiences.
-The food culture is also in abundance and I always enjoy trying new things around the city and state.
+There are people from all over the world, from different backgrounds, with different experiences.
+Cultural food is also in abundance, and I always enjoy trying new things around the city and state.

 What is one piece of advice you would share with a prospective student?